raspibolt/raspibolt/guide/lightning/cln.md

 ### Allow user "admin" to work with CLN

-* Allow "admin" to access `lightning-cli` command.
-Create a sym link, adjust permissions and create an alias.
-(Switch back to user "admin")
+* Allow "admin" to access CLN commands.
+Create a symlink, adjust permissions and create aliases (Switch back to user "admin" with `exit`).

 ```sh
 exit